bcgov/CIT/docs/DATA.md

 # CIT-4.0 Data Changes
-With the newest version of CIT, the process of importing data has been udpated.
-The data has been decoupled to a certain point where specific datasets have been organized into groups that can be run seperately.
+With the newest version of CIT, the process of importing data has been updated.
+The data has been decoupled to a certain point where specific datasets have been organized into groups that can be run separately.
 In the previous version, an Azure Container was running the import-data.sh script which ran the bootstrap command.
 Now that the data has been decoupled into groups, each group has its own command that can be run by executing:

 python3 manage.py 'bucket_command' ex. python3 manage.py bucket_1